 Zoning regulations in Foster were created largely due to two primary concerns.
 The first was a need to maintain the community's rural character despite the widespread growth of development occurring from post-war demand for suburbanization.
 The second was a need to meet development with an appropriate supply of buildable lots.
 This presented challenges due to environmental constraints and the requirements to provide onsite water from wells and wastewater treatment.
 To respond to these challenges, the zoning regulations adopted districts which supported large lot sizes.
-As of 2022, there are six zoning districts established by the Zoning Ordinance:
+As of 2023, there are four (4) zoning districts established by the Zoning Ordinance:

 AR agricultural/residential district - This AR agricultural/residential district is characterized by a mixture of low density residential and farming uses with certain light industrial uses requiring special use permits.
 This AR district is designed to help preserve the rural character of the town, to regulate the development of the town so that the tax base will be adequate to support necessary public expenditures, to protect land now used for agriculture and forestry from haphazard encroachment and to safeguard the health, safety and welfare of the residents of the district.
+Additionally, the AR district promotes the establishment of new senior citizen group dwellings.
+These dwellings are promoted to be located on large parcels of land dispersed throughout the town and particularly suitable for this purpose by reason of land use capability; to preserve to the greatest extent possible the existing natural landscape features and to utilize such features in a harmonious fashion; to permit the formation of senior citizen living facilities within the town only as the need for such housing can be clearly demonstrated; to permit the formation of single developments geographically spread according to established population centers in the town.